yunseo-h68/convert-to-py-for-pyqt/README.md

 ## License

-`convert_to_py.py for Pyqt` for is primarily distributed under the terms of MIT license.
+`convert_to_py for Pyqt` for is primarily distributed under the terms of MIT license.

 See [LICENSE](./LICENSE) for details.